hydrostack/hydro/docs/content/features/cookies.md

 ## Encryption

-It's possible to encrypt the cookie value by setting the `encryption` parameter to `true`:
+It's possible to encode the cookie value by setting the `encryption` parameter to `true`:

 ```c#
 CookieStorage.Set("theme", "light", encryption: true);